scott-griffiths/bitstring/trunk/doc/reading.rst

 Working with byte aligned data
 ------------------------------

 The emphasis with the bitstring module is always towards not worrying if things are a whole number of bytes long or are aligned on byte boundaries.
 Internally the module has to worry about this quite a lot, but the user shouldn't have to care.
-To this end methods such as :meth:`~ConstBitArray.find`, :meth:`~ConstBitArray.findall`, :meth:`~ConstBitArray.split` and :meth:`~BitArray.replace` by default aren't concerned with looking for things only on byte boundaries and provide a parameter ``bytealigned`` which can be set to ``True`` to change this behaviour.
+To this end methods such as :meth:`~Bits.find`, :meth:`~Bits.findall`, :meth:`~Bits.split` and :meth:`~BitArray.replace` by default aren't concerned with looking for things only on byte boundaries and provide a parameter ``bytealigned`` which can be set to ``True`` to change this behaviour.

 This works fine, but it's not uncommon to be working only with whole-byte data and all the ``bytealigned=True`` can get a bit repetitive.
 To solve this it is possible to change the default throughout the module by setting ``bitstring.bytealigned``.
 For example::